 While files are expunged from the servers after 30 days if they're removed from a computer, your most recent backup snapshot will be retained for 6 months if your computer is completely unable to contact our servers (either it's shut off, or no internet connection).
 As long as your computer can contact Backblaze at least once every 6 months and perform a full Backblaze file scan operation, you don't delete or transfer the backup and you retain active billing, your most recent snapshot will be retained.

 Before you leave your computer, make sure Backblaze is up to date, all external or secondary drives are connected, and the Backblaze control panel or system preference reports 0 files remaining to be backed up.
 After you've verified that, leave any external or secondary drives connected, then completely shut down your computer so it will no longer contact our servers while you're away.
 You can disconnect any external or secondary drives while it's powered off.

-"Missing computer" email reminders are sent at 14, 21, 28, 60 and 90 days since a computer was last seen by our servers.
-If you intentionally don't have your computer powered on and able to back up, you can safely disregard these messages, but keep aware of the 6 month limit.
+"Missing computer" email reminders are sent 14, 21, 28, 60, and 90 days since a computer was last seen by our servers.
+If you intentionally don't have your computer powered on and able to back up, you can safely disregard these messages, but keep aware of the 6-month limit.

 If you're on a monthly account, you may want to switch to a yearly or biyearly account for billing if you plan on being away for extended periods without access to a computer to make sure you continue to maintain your paid account.

 If you're taking your computer with you, but not your external or secondary hard drives and you're going to be away for greater than 30 days...